whatsopt/WhatsOpt-Doc/docs/install.md

 ## Production setup
 Ruby on Rails ecosystem allows various options for application server configuration and deployment.
 Refer to related Ruby on Rails documentation to know your deployment options.

-The guide lines summarized below are related to the deployment of WhatsOpt on [ONERA server](https://ether.onera.fr/whatsopt).
+The guide lines summarized below reflect the deployment of WhatsOpt at ONERA.
 It relies on:

 * Apache Server
 * Passenger (aka module for rails)